Watch a Chilling Sneak Peek at Your New True Crime Fix Framed By The Killer - E! Online

 From Saturday, Jan.
 9 to Sunday, Jan.
 17, you'll be able to tune in for over 15 hours of brand new content from seasoned hitmakers Blumhouse Television, Kelly Ripa and Mark Consuelos.
 In addition to Framed by the Killer, three new series will launch: Florida Man Murders on Jan.
 9, One Deadly Mistake on Jan.
 16 and Exhumed on Jan.
 17.

 One Deadly Mistake is another series E! has an exclusive sneak peek of.
-Each episode follows a homicide investigation where police work tirelessly against the clock to solve a complex case, until they discover an unlikely piece of evidence that exposes the identity of the killer.
+Each episode follows a homicide investigation where police work tirelessly against the clock to solve a complex case, until they discover a piece of evidence that exposes the identity of the calculated killer.

-One by one, as suspects are interviewed and evidence is tested, detectives begin to hone in on their killer when a surprising piece of evidence is finally revealed exposing the killer's One Deadly Mistake.
+One by one, as suspects are interviewed and evidence is tested, detectives begin to hone in on their killer when a surprising piece of evidence is discovered exposing the killer's One Deadly Mistake.
 Watch the thrilling trailer in the above clip.

 But wait, there's more: the season two return of An Unexpected Killer and brand-new chilling episodes of Killer Siblings and Snapped: Inside the Episode.